remix-run/react-router/docs/upgrading/component-routes.md

 ## Prerequisites

-In order to use the Vite plugin, your project needs to be running
+To use the Vite plugin, your project requires:

 - Node.js 20+ (if using Node as your runtime)
 - Vite 5+